Purchasing accessible technology

 Use the following language to incorporate accessibility into RFP/RFB requirements (note that the rating guidance applies to RFPs to assist the scoring team.
 The requirements are pass/fail for RFBs so adjust language to allow for a yes/no response.)

-For major procurement efforts, we recommend asking the vendor to provide a sandbox (test) environment for the Center to conduct an internal accessibility evaluation of the product.
-Your accessibility SME can perform pass/fail accessibility evaluations of up to 3 vendor finalists.
+- Finalist evaluations: Request that vendors provide a sandbox or test environment for the SME to conduct an internal accessibility evaluation of the product.
+Your accessibility SME can perform condensed pass/fail accessibility evaluations of up to 3 vendor finalists.

 When discussing demo sessions with vendors, request specific information about the accessibility of their product, such as the following: